 “We’ll have to borrow them from Skip over at the gas station.
 He doesn’t work Sundays.
 We borrow them Saturday night, fix it Sunday, and return the tools Monday morning.”

 Skip was the owner of a gas station/garage that was near the subdivision in which they lived.
-In 1973, he was of the old school gas station owners and still forced the people working for him to wear the uniform that had been mandatory in the 1960s.
+In 1973, he was one of the old school gas station owners, and still forced the people working for him to wear the uniform that had been mandatory in the 1960s.
 It was the dark tan shirt with the Shell logo sewn on it with the darker pants.
 Everyone wore the hat with the shell logo on it.